Vedant-Hande/Open-Doors/README.md

 # Open Doors 🏠

 A comprehensive full-stack web application for property listings and reviews.
-Built with modern web technologies to demonstrate advanced Express.js patterns, data validation, error handling, logging, and performance optimization techniques.
+This is my first full-stack website built with modern web technologies to demonstrate advanced Express.js patterns, data validation, error handling, logging, and performance optimization techniques.

 ## 🎯 Project Overview